 Beyond the music: The Good Life Experience takes place in the shadow of two castles.
 You can expect great locally produced food, axe throwing, foraging, campfire cooking sessions with world class chefs, mass sing-a-longs, over 40 expert craftspeople, comedy, beer served by experts, talks by explorers, a canine circus, raucous music, abseiling, a free 1930s fairground, tree climbing, butchery displays, poetry, literature and endless How To talks.

-- The Top 15 Family Friendly Festivals 2017 by Mini Travelers
+The Top Family Festivals of 2019 by Mini Travelers

 5 Reasons to Buy Tickets to Camp Bestival by Munchies & Munchkins

 A Geodome stay at Camp Katur, North Yorkshire